 Junior High School students

-Public and Private school youth ages, 11-16 primarily students within Junior High School (JHS) tier.
-The aim is to help maximise their socio-economic development, prospects and opportunities for the future.
+Public and Private school youth ages, 11-16 primarily students within Junior High School (JHS) are encouraged to form teams of 4 to 6 team members and identify solutions to problems they face in their communities.
+The students are supported to develop prototypes of their solutions with STEM resources, materials, coaching and mentoring support.
+This is to help maximise their socio-economic development, prospects and opportunities for the future through STEM.

 Youth Ambassadors